Liam-WB/DjangoTraveluxe2/README.md

 ### Form Validation

-The post_form view validates form input using the form_valid class located in the author model.
+The post_form and post_update_form views validate form input using the form_valid class located in the author model.
 It checks for various validation errors e.g. data errors, instance errors, object-not-found errors.

 ### Error pages

 Error pages are returned if a request is not successfully recieved.

+### Validation messages

+Validation messages are returned next to individual input fields and above pages upon successful and unsuccessful CRUD operation actions performed by the user.

 ## Features